-- the role of the chief executive;

-- executive Directors' remuneration; and

-- the need for an internal audit function.
+- Descutive Directors' remuneration; and - D D D the need for an internal audit function.

 As indicated by the AIC Code, the above exceptions are not believed to be applicable to a self-managed investment company.

 The Board

 The Board consists of two non-executive Directors and one executive Director, all of whom are regarded as independent.
 Mr Normand is Chairman and is responsible for leadership of the Board and ensuring its effectiveness on all aspects of its role.